ride-share-market/nginx/README.md

 ### SSL Certificates

-Copy ridesharemarket.com.cert ridesharemarket.com.key from keepass to ssl/
+Copy these file from from keepass to `ssl/`
+- ca-certs.pem
+- dhparam.pem
+- ridesharemarket.com.crt
+- ridesharemarket.com.key

+### Deployment

+See the `devops` repo for deployment details.

+## Notes

 ## Build local and run for testing.